Inverse problem in the LaMET framework: Numerical exploration of the connection between Fourier and -reconstruction

 \section{Numerical exploration of the connection between Fourier and $x$-reconstruction}

 For our numerical exploration, we use matrix elements of the proton unpolarized isovector PDF computed in Ref.~\cite{Egerer:2021ymv} with a single lattice spacing of $0.094$ fm and a pion mass of $358$ MeV.
 We use a proton momentum $P_z = 2$~GeV and non-local separations $z$ up to 1.13~fm.
 We use the ratio method to construct matrix elements with a UV-safe limit.
 Different groups use other strategies to obtain renormalized or UV-safe matrix elements due to their different perspective on the best use of the lattice matrix elements.
 The ratio method is anticipated to cancel some of the higher-twist effects \cite{Braun:2024snf}, preserving the dominance of the leading-twist contribution up to larger values of $z$, as observed using a spectator diquark model in Fig. 19 of Ref.~\cite{Musch:2010ka}.
 An example of an alternative strategy, the hybrid scheme \cite{Ji:2020brr}, aims at a minimal removal of the linear divergence, to preserve the fast decay of the renormalized matrix element at large $z$.
 However, the current range and precision of the lattice data in most studies are insufficient to distinguish a clear asymptotic trend in renormalized matrix elements, regardless of the renormalization scheme.
-Our ratio matrix elements do not seem to decay noticeably less quickly than data with hybrid renormalization, so we believe that our dataset provides a realistic testbed for the sake of this numerical exploration.
+It should be noted that Ref.~\cite{Chen:2025cxr} criticizes the ratio method for use in LaMET.
+Fig.~\ref{fig:hybrid_v_ratio} shows the comparison of data generated by some of the authors of Ref.~\cite{Chen:2025cxr} in a previous publication~\cite{Gao:2021dbh}.
+All the large $P_z$ results used for LaMET in Ref~\cite{Gao:2021dbh} are clearly in statistical agreement with their ratio counterpart.
+The data generated by some of the authors of Ref.~\cite{Chen:2025cxr} disproves their claim that the ratio ``completely distorts the non-perturbative physics'' for the currently available range of $z$ and statistical precision.
+While the convergence is in theory asymptotically different, the large noise at large $z$ makes it irrelevant for the present purpose of studying the inverse problems.
+Our own ratio matrix elements do not seem to decay noticeably less quickly than data with hybrid renormalization, so we believe that our dataset provides a realistic testbed for the sake of this numerical exploration.